joshbegley/nyt-latest/README.md

 `He and his brothers, Felipe and Matty, were the only three brothers in major league history to play together in a single game.`\
 https://nytimes.com/2023/03/12/sports/baseball/jesus-alou-dead.html?searchResultPosition=6

-**Spiraling Spat With Star Sports Host Puts BBC’s Reputation on the Line**\
+**Spiraling Dispute With Star Host Puts BBC’s Reputation on the Line**\
-`The British public broadcaster’s suspension of one of its highest-profile anchors has become a sprawling conflict that poses risks to its reputation for neutrality and independence.`\
+`The British public broadcaster’s suspension of one of its highest-profile sports anchors has grown into a wider controversy that poses risks to its reputation for neutrality and independence.`\
 https://nytimes.com/2023/03/12/world/europe/gary-lineker-bbc.html?searchResultPosition=7

 **The Week in Business: Fox News Anchors’ Private Messages**\